for book lovers, in the south of France

 How to get here (flights, airport transfers, buses, trains)

 The most convenient way to travel here, depending on where you are coming from, is by air.
 Several of the low-cost airlines fly to airports close to us.
-Our closest airports Toulouse-Blagnac Airport (TLS), and Bordeaux Airport (BOD)– both just under 2 hours away (by car.)
-NEW: Facilitated access for travellers flying to Bordeaux: Pick-up from Mont de Marsan train station (additional fee and depends on availability) Pick-up/drop-off also available from Pau airport (additional fee and subject to availability) Please inquire!
+Our closest airports Toulouse-Blagnac Airport (TLS), and Bordeaux Airport (BOD)– both just 2 hours away by car.

 From Toulouse airport, there is a train to Auch (50 min from us by car), and from Bordeaux airport, there is a train to Mont de Marsan (45 min from us by car).
 Airport shuttles and trams connect the airports and train stations.
 From both these train stations, there is a bus service to Nogaro via Aire-sur-Adour.
 In addition, there is now an excellent carpooling website in France that several of our guests have used successfully.
 It is called Blablacar.fr and one could possibly get a lift, sometimes all the way to Nogaro from the airport for less than 10 euros.
 We pick up our guests from Nogaro at no additional cost.